Sharatmaharjan/Notes/BCA/3rd sem/Unit 8: IO and Streams in Java.md

 - Files can be read and written using classes like `FileReader`, `FileWriter`, `BufferedReader`, and `BufferedWriter`.
 - Serialization and deserialization allow objects to be converted to and from byte streams using the `Serializable` interface.

-This unit covers essential I/O operations in Java, enabling efficient handling of files, streams, and serialization.